Wedgwood China

 Wedgwood was passionate about his products, which led to hundreds of experiments to try to improve his offering.
 These creative pursuits eventually led to the creation of the pyrometer; a device used for measuring higher temperatures in kilns.

-During his tenure, Josiah created the popular Jasperware and Black Balsalt, as well as employing the pre-eminent designers of the day such as Lady Elizabeth Templetown, John Flaxman and George Stubbs.
+During his tenure, Josiah created the popular Jasperware and Black Basalt, as well as employing the pre-eminent designers of the day such as Lady Elizabeth Templetown, John Flaxman and George Stubbs.

 Josiah’s last ceramic creation of note was 1789’s Portland Vase, a copy of the famous Roman glass vase known as the Barberini.